k1r0s/awesome-catch-decorator/README.md

 ### How

-This library was easily made with [kaop-ts](https://github.com/k1r0s/kaop-ts) with provides hooks to attach behaviors on ES6 classes.
+This library was easily made with [kaop-ts](https://github.com/k1r0s/kaop-ts) which provides hooks to attach behaviors on ES6 classes.

 ### Credits